-It takes up to a month to fully recover from a facelift and it is advisable to restrict activities and not to return to work during that period.
+As with all cosmetic procedures, it is important to have a full discussion with the consultant to determine what can be achieved aesthetically.
+It takes up to a month to fully recover from face lifting treatment so patients are advised to restrict activities and not to return to work during that period.